onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 All three contracts should be deployed now to the local blockchain.

 FungibleToken is a Cadence standard, while `VotingTutorialGovernanceToken` and `VotingTutorialAdministration` are specific to this tutorial.
+A good introduction to fungible tokens is given in the [Fungible Tokens tutorial](https://developers.flow.com/cadence/tutorial/06-fungible-tokens): "Some of the most popular contract classes on blockchains today are fungible tokens.
+These contracts create homogeneous tokens that can be transferred to other users and spent as currency (e.g., ERC-20 on Ethereum)."
+Furthermore, the [Github repository](https://github.com/onflow/flow-ft) specifies: "The standard consists of a contract interface called FungibleToken that requires implementing contracts to define a Vault resource that represents the tokens that an account owns.
+Each account that owns tokens will have a Vault stored in its account storage.
+Users call functions on each other's Vaults to send and receive tokens."
-`VotingTutorialGovernanceToken` is needed in order to vote, it's balance is determining the weight of the vote.
+`VotingTutorialGovernanceToken` is an implementation of the Fungible Token standard and needed in order to vote, the voter account's vault balance is determining the weight of the vote.
+It's specialty is that it stores a history of voting weight that is updated on each transfer.
 `VotingTutorialAdministration` is used for administration of the whole voting process.

-`VotingTutorialGovernanceToken` contains the usual vault functionality of the FungibleToken contract and adds a history of voting weight that is updated on each transfer.
+This is the code for `VotingTutorialGovernanceToken`:

 ```cadence:title=VotingTutorialGovernanceToken.cdc
 /*